alivarastepour/retort-js/README.md

     }
 }
 ```
-Using objects of this struct, a user can create Component objects in JavaScript.
-As you can see, the only properies which are needed at the moment of initialization, are `state` and `presenter`. `state` is normally a JavaScript object, and represents the state of a component. they are updated on predefined events using the following method:
+Using objects of this struct, a user can create `Component` objects in JavaScript.
+As you can see, the only properties which are needed at the moment of initialization, are `state` and `presenter`. `state` is normally a JavaScript object, and represents the state of a component.
+It is updated on predefined events using the following method:
 ```rust
 #[wasm_bindgen]
 pub fn set_state(&mut self, callback: Function) // Function type, from js_sys. represents a JavaScript callback.